Last updated 1 March 2021

 THE SISTERHOOD OF THE WORLD BLOGGERS AWARD

 Thank-you Sam Walker from Journo and the Joker for nominating me and a few others in the Sisterhood of the World Bloggers Award, to recognise the role we women play in the blogging stratosphere.
-I’m chuffed just to be mentioned among a group of fabulous writers and bloggers.
 My Travel Blog is relatively new and requires more love and attention.
 But my blogging philosophy is simple: happy to write / happy to share.

 - What is your most memorable travel experience or destination?

 There’s been a few but I love Fiji as a destination – and Navini Island is special: Circle of Paradise

 Another memorable travel experience was when I was backpacking around Europe with a friend.
 Traveling on a train from East Berlin back into West Berlin (yes I was backpacking in the late ’80s!)
 I took a photo of a border guard with a big German Shepard dog.
 Five minutes later, two burly German guards threw open the doors of our train carriage, commanding me to come with them.
 Apparently, I wasn’t meant to take this “type” of photo.
 If you want the full story please read about my German mis-adventure here